Cloud8/Metablock/README.md

   3. transform the result to solr index format.

+  Step 1. and 2. needs a sparql query, step 3 works with XSLT.
   There is an example in the book folder whith some sparql queries.

-  Step 1. and 2. needs a sparql query, step 3 works with XSLT.

   This is the first initial realease and test code.

+##TODO
+  Lots of things.

+##Collaboration
+  We're *very* open to pull requests!
+If you'd like to collaborate, offer feedback, or best of all - better code, feel free to do so.
+  Please use the issues section on this github repository.
 ____________________________________________________________________________